kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 target of the reprioritization based on a version-specific identifier; in HTTP/2 this is the Stream ID, in HTTP/3 this is either the Stream ID or Push ID.

-In HTTP/2 and HTTP/3 a request message sent on a stream transitions it into a state that prevents the client from sending additional frames on the stream.
-Modifying this behavior requires a semantic change to the protocol, this is avoided by restricting the stream on which a PRIORITY_UPDATE frame can be sent.
+In HTTP/2 and HTTP/3, after a request message is sent on a stream, the stream transitions it into a state that prevents the client from sending additional frames on the stream.
+Modifying this behavior would require a semantic change to the protocol. this is avoided by restricting the stream on which a PRIORITY_UPDATE frame can be sent.
 In HTTP/2 the frame is on stream zero and in HTTP/3 it is sent on the control stream ({{!I-D.ietf-quic-http}}, Section 6.2.1).

 Unlike the header field, the reprioritization frame is a hop-by-hop signal.